prosociallearnEU/cf-nodejs-client/README.md

 # Testing

 This project has a test suite to ensure the reability of this project.
+Take a look the [Tests cases](https://github.com/jabrena/cf-nodejs-client/tree/master/test/) developed with [Mocha](https://mochajs.org/) & [Chai](http://chaijs.com/api/bdd/) to understand some stuff about [Cloud Foundry](https://www.cloudfoundry.org/)  and the usage of this client.

 Besides, the project has invested some amount of time in testing phase to be the code with a nice coverage level.

 ``` shell
 istanbul cover node_modules/mocha/bin/_mocha -- -R spec